OZGrav/meerkat_pulsar_docs/docs/software_installation.md

 # Software installation

-How to install common pulsar software and some of the common problems you may encounter.
+The following documentation will explain how to install common pulsar software and some of the common problems you may encounter.
+Most of the time, it will be easier and more efficient to use the precompiled software on OzSTAR so this guide is only for those who want to install the software on a laptop or desktop for some quick local processing.

 ## Containers